selsa-inube/bootcamp-c1/javascript/a1-ejs-chapter2/a1-ejs-chapter2.md

 # Eloquent JavaScript - Chapter 2

-Create a folder with your name and within that folder solve the next exercises:
+Create a folder with your name and within that folder solve the next exercises (use one file per exercise):

 ## Looping a triangle